When I was a teenager I had a vision of the man that I wanted to marry.

 Plus all the typical Girl Reqs I mentioned above and thennnnn….they had to be able to withstand my annoying, emotionally

-And all the odd things that come with being the husband of Lily…you’d have to be a superhero or something.
+And all the odd things that come with being the husband of mine…you’d have to be a superhero or something.

 *Warning, awkward teenage selfie*

 Suprisssssssseeeeeeeee curveball!
 I did MEET MY HEROOO!
 And that’s my husband.